KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 Built-in functionality
 ======================
-We have designed turtleFSI to be lightweight and focus around solving the equiations, not additional functionality.
-However, we have added two functions: checkpointing/restart, and storing files for visualization.
+Two important functions are available in the current version of turtleFSI: checkpointing/restart, and storing files for visualization.

 For checkpointing you can set the variable ``--checkpoint-step`` to set how often a checkpoint should be stored.
-To restart the from a previous run set ``--restart-folder [folder/sub-folder]``.
+To restart from a previous checkpoint step use the command ``--restart-folder [folder/sub-folder]``.
 Note that the variables from the previous simulation will overwrite any parameters set in the ``set_problem_parameters`` or on the commandline.
-To overwrite any parameters from the previous run, for instance, end time ``T``, you can use the ``initiate`` function.
+If you need to change a parameter from the previous checkpoint file (for instance, end time ``T``), you can still do it by explicitly redefining it within the ``initiate`` function.

 To set how often you save files for visualization you can set ``--save-step``.
 Note that the default is ``1``.

 Setting parameters
 ==================
-All the the default parameters are set in the ``problem/__init__.py`` file.
-Problem specific parameters are then overwritten in the problem file under ``set_problem_parameters``.
-Then any parameters given on the command line overwrites those given in the problem file.
-In summary; we have that defualt parameters < problem file < command line.
+All the default parameters are set in the ``problem/__init__.py`` file.
+Problem specific parameters are then overwritten in the problem file under ``set_problem_parameters`` or by defining them in the command line.
+In summary;
+the priority is as follow: default parameters < problem file < command line < (checkpointing).

 Create your own problem file
 ============================

-The number of problem files in turtleFSI is somewhat limited.
-We have, therefore, created a step-by-step explanation, see the below, on how you can create your own problem file.
+We have created a step-by-step explanation, see the below, on how you can create your own problem file.

 For all numerical problems we have to specify a set parameters, provide a mesh and boundary conditions, how to solve the equations, and finally specify which metric we are interested in measuring.
-In turtleFSI problem file you can define upto seven functions which provides the solver with the above mentioned information.
+In turtleFSI problem file you can define up to seven functions which provides the solver with the above mentioned information.
 Listed in the order they are first executed:

 - ``set_problem_parameters``